Email to Case Automation

-However… what if you receive a lot of emails from customers and do not want a new contact to be created for each one of them? with Work 365 Email to Case Automation, emails received from unknown senders could be linked to a configurable dummy account or contact.
-Also, there is an option to auto-create the contact in CRM and link to this newly created case.
+With Work 365, Email to Case Automation, emails received from unknown senders could be linked to a configurable dummy account or contact.
+Also, there is an option to auto-create the contact in CRM and a link to this newly created case.

-In Spring release of the email to case, the email sender of an incoming email is matched against a contact in CRM and if they are found then the newly created case is linked to the parent account of the contact.
-If parent account is not found then the case is linked to a contact.
+In Spring release of the Email to Case, the email sender of an incoming email is matched against a contact in CRM and if they are found then the newly created case is linked to the parent account of the contact.
+If the parent account is not found then the case is linked to a contact.
 So cases are sometimes linked to contact or sometimes to account.

 If email sender also has a built-in email to case set-up then this may result from an infinite loop of emails and cases.

-Work 365 email to case allows copying the attachment to the case as well as there is an option to remove the attachment from email (if needed).
+Work 365 Email to Case allows copying the attachment to the case as well as there is an option to remove the attachment from an email (if needed).

-Microsoft email to case: provides Routing rule sets in order to set the case owner based on particular condition.
+Microsoft Email to Case also provides Routing rule in order to set the case owner based on particular condition.